pendle-finance/pendle-core/contracts/core/UniswapV2/README.md

 ## Market, MarketFactory & LiquidityMining

-- UniswapV2 will use 3 contracts from `GenOne` folder because UniswapV2's YT has the same interest distribution mechanism as Compound's YT
+- UniswapV2 will use 3 contracts from `Generic` folder because UniswapV2's YT has the same interest distribution mechanism as Compound's YT
 - More specifically, both YTs will receive their interest over time, and there is no self-compounding of interest.
 In other words, its balance in users' accounts doesn't change & only its exchangeRate changes